Funding opportunity

 Read more about the transition pathways on the DUT website.

-UK components must be predominantly research based, meaning the UK applicants should be conducting research that meets the wider project objectives, which could take a research or innovation approach.
+UK components must be predominantly research based, meaning the UK applicants should be conducting research which meets the wider project objectives which could take a research or innovation approach.

 Funding available

-Funding is available for additional eligible UK collaborators, including other research entities such as not for profit or public sector organisations.
-See the who can apply section.
-The inclusion of such collaborators is not mandatory for the UK but is strongly encouraged.
+Funding is available for additional eligible UK collaborators, including not for profit or public sector organisations and businesses (see the ‘Who can apply’ section).
+The inclusion of such collaborators is not mandatory for the UK but is encouraged.

 How to apply

-You can find full information on the submission process on the DUT website when the funding opportunity launches on 2 September 2024.
+You can find the full information on the submission process on the DUT website.

 We recommend you start your application early and that you check any eligibility queries with the UK contact points.